awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md

 ### Cache Type

-Sets the cache bound OR the type of cache scoped (created & bound) to the Hierarchical Keyring.
+Sets the type of cache for this Hierarchical Keyring.
 By providing an already initialized `Shared` cache, users can determine the scope of the cache.
-That is, when it is garbage collected or if the cache is bound to other Cryptographic Material Providers.
+That is, if the cache is shared across other Cryptographic Material Providers, for instance other Hierarchical Keyrings or Caching Cryptographic Materials Managers (Caching CMMs).
-If any other type in `CacheType` is provided, the Hierarchical Keyring will initialize a cache of that type, to be used with only this Hierarchical Keyring.
-If not set, a `DefaultCache` is initialized to be used with only this Hierarchical Keyring with entryCapacity = 1000.
+If any other type of cache in the `CacheType` union is provided, the Hierarchical Keyring will initialize a cache of that type, to be used with only this Hierarchical Keyring.
+If not set, a `DefaultCache` is initialized to be used with only this Hierarchical Keyring with `entryCapacity` = 1000.

 ### Partition ID

-A string that is used to avoid collisions with other Hierarchical Keyrings.
+An optional string that is used to avoid collisions with other Hierarchical Keyrings.
-If this parameter is not set, the Hierarchical Keyring MUST set a partition ID that uniquely identifies the respective Hierarchical Keyring.
+If this parameter is not set, the Hierarchical Keyring MUST set a partition ID to a v4 UUID, which is a random 16 byte representation of the UUID, that uniquely identifies the respective Hierarchical Keyring.

 The Partition ID MUST NOT be changed after initialization.